Annual remittance basis charge Print

 - Capital Gains Tax annual exemption.

-Jeff knows that his offshore income for 2016/17 will be £2,850.
-If he remits £851 to the UK by 5th April 2017 then the unremitted portion of his offshore income for the year will be less than £2,000, and the de-minimis exemption will automatically apply.
-In this case Jeff would only need to pay UK tax on the sum of £851 he remits to the UK, and would be able to retain the remaining £1,999 untaxed offshore without losing his personal allowances etc.
+Jeff knows that his offshore income for 2018/19 will be £2,850.
+If he remits £851 to the UK by 5th April 2019 then the unremitted portion of his offshore income for the year will be less than £2,000, and the de-minimis exemption will automatically apply.
+In this case Jeff would only need to pay UK tax on the amount of £851 he remits to the UK, and would be able to retain the remaining £1,999 untaxed offshore without losing his personal allowances etc.

 The remittance basis is claimable annually, and individuals may switch from one basis to the other depending upon which is more beneficial for a particular year.
 However anti-avoidance provisions bring into charge to tax any income or gains which arise in a year for which the remittance basis is claimed, even where this is brought into the UK in a year for which no such claim is made.

 In the event that the individual pays the remittance basis charge he will have the choice of treating the payment as income tax, or capital gains tax (“CGT”), or a mixture of both.
 The unremitted income or gains on which the tax is paid will not be taxed again if and when it is remitted to the UK.
 This is discussed below in the section titled “Nominated Account”